wingersonMJ/wingersonMJ/README.md

 **Location:** Denver, CO (relocating to... tbd)\
 **Job:** PhD Student in Rehabilitation Sciences with focus in Data Sciences and Health Analytics\
 **Company:** University of Colorado School of Medicine | [Colorado Concussion Research Laboratory](https://medschool.cuanschutz.edu/orthopedics/research/labs/howell-concussion-lab)\

-**Education:**
+## **Education:**
-> **Doctor of Philosophy** (expected 2026) | University of Colorado School of Medicine
+**Doctor of Philosophy** (expected 2026) | University of Colorado School of Medicine
->> Focus: Data Sciences and Health Analytics\
+> Program:
->> Focus: Rehabilitation Sciences (study of disease progresion/treatment)
+>> Rehabilitation Sciences (study of disease progresion/treatment)

+> Research focus:
+>> Statistics, Data Sciences, and Health Analytics to improve diagnosis, prognosis, and treatment of medically complex injuries\
+>> Forecasting symptom progression using post-concussion clinical data

-> **Certificate in Data Science and Health Analytics** (expected 2025) | University of Colorado School of Medicine
+**Certificate in Data Science and Health Analytics** (expected 2025) | University of Colorado School of Medicine
+> Research focus:
+>> Modeling of complex real-world data to generate actionable insights for improving concussion recovery\
+>> Machine learning, deep learning, and various data science topics
->> Focus: Multi-layer perceptron networks (feed forward)\
+>>> Multi-layer perceptron networks (feed forward)\
+>>> Convolutional networks\
->> Focus: Recurrent neural networks\
+>>> Recurrent neural networks

 ## Motivation...
-I'm passionate about the process of using information to generate predictions and make decisions!
-I have a strong background in the applied mathematics supporting modern machine learning and deep learning architectures, and I enjoy using that knowledge to solve real-world problems.\
+I'm passionate about the process of using data to generate predictions and drive decision-making!
+I have a strong foundation in applied mathematics, including modern machine learning and deep learning architectures, and I enjoy using that knowledge to solve real-world problems.\
+I thrive when allowed to leverage conventional statistics, machine learning, and deep learning to make sense out of imperfect data.
+I am looking for a career that allows me to use these tools to tackle increasingly complex problems in fields where simple solutions fall short!

 ## What I am learning now...
-> Multi-layer perceptrons
+**Multi-layer perceptrons**
->> Predicting cancer development from omics data\
+> Predicting cancer development from omics data
->> Predicting non-resolving mental health symptoms in adolescents with concussion\
+> Predicting non-resolving mental health symptoms in adolescents with concussion\

-> Convolutional networks
+**Convolutional networks**
->> Identifying lession types from medical imaging\
+> Identifying lession types from medical imaging
->> Predicting age from facial features\
+> Predicting age from facial features

-> Recurrent networks
+**Recurrent networks**
->> Predicting symptom progression using wearable physical activity and sleep data during concussion recovery
+> Predicting symptom progression using wearable physical activity and sleep data during concussion recovery

 ## Project's I've worked on...
-> Near-infrared spectroscopy for identifying cerebrovascualr impairment in adolescents with concussion
+**Near-infrared spectroscopy for identifying cerebrovascualr impairment in adolescents with concussion**
->> Quantifying cerebrovascular dysfunction using advanced medical technology\
+> Quantifying cerebrovascular dysfunction using advanced medical technology

-> Isotemportal substituion modeling of wearable activity tracking
+**Isotemportal substituion modeling of wearable activity tracking**
->> Time-based (i.e., temporal) modeling of activity behaviors and their effect on post-concussion symptom resolution\
+> Time-based (i.e., temporal) modeling of activity behaviors and their effect on post-concussion symptom resolution

-> Structural equation modeling of longitudinal data
+**Structural equation modeling of longitudinal data**
->> Sleep and exercise: Longitudinal assocations throughout recovery from concussion\
+> Sleep and exercise: Longitudinal assocations throughout recovery from concussion

-> Longitudinal analysis of Magnetic Resonance Spectroscopy
+**Longitudinal analysis of Magnetic Resonance Spectroscopy**
->> Neurometabolite concentrations predict physical activity volumes after concussion\
+> Neurometabolite concentrations predict physical activity volumes after concussion

-> Random forests
+**Random forests**
->> Predicting non-resolving mental health disturbance after concussion using diverse clinical data\
+> Predicting non-resolving mental health disturbance after concussion using diverse clinical data

 ## Research Funding...
 **Ruth L. Kirschstein National Research Service Award (NRSA) for Individual Predoctoral Fellows**